jaspector

 Requests before 3 p.m. are scheduled for the next business day pending availability; later requests go to the second business work day.
 Approximate time requests may be made between 7:00 and 7:30 a.m. on inspection day.

-Typical inspection sequence: Footing, foundation, slab or drain tile, framing after rough-ins, insulation, ceiling where applicable, and final before certificate of occupancy.
+Typical sequence: Footing, foundation, slab or drain tile, framing after rough-ins, insulation, ceiling where applicable, and final before certificate of occupancy.

-Do I need a building permit in unincorporated Harford County, MD?
+01 Do I need a building permit in unincorporated Harford County, MD?

 Generally required to construct or alter a structure, demolish or move a structure, install or alter regulated equipment, change use, or place a structure.

-How much does a building permit cost in unincorporated Harford County, MD?
+02 How much does a building permit cost in unincorporated Harford County, MD?

+Building permit fees in unincorporated Harford County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $20 for accessory structures 200 square feet and under; many other permit categories carry non-refundable application fees.
 Fees are calculated as: Primarily square-foot based for building permits, with flat fees for many miscellaneous permits and separate plumbing, mechanical, and electrical schedules.
 Plan check fee: Preliminary plan review $60 per half hour; building permit schedules also include non-refundable application fees.

-How do I apply for a building permit in unincorporated Harford County, MD?
+03 How do I apply for a building permit in unincorporated Harford County, MD?

-1. Determine whether the work requires a permit under the County permit and building services guidance.
+To apply for a building permit in unincorporated Harford County, MD, follow these steps: 1.
+Determine whether the work requires a permit under the County permit and building services guidance.
 2. Apply online through the ePermit Center, by email to building@harfordcountymd.gov, or by in-person or mailed submission to the Permit Center.
 3. Submit the required site plan, construction plans, and supporting PDFs.
 4. The County routes the application to applicable reviewers, which may include Planning and Zoning, Building Services, Health Department, DPW water and sewer, driveway access, stormwater, State Fire Marshal, and others.
 5. After initial processing, the County states each reviewing agency aims to comment or approve within 10 business days.
 6. Pay permit fees, including the non-refundable application fee.
 7. Receive the issued permit and keep the approved plans and permit on site.
 8. Schedule inspections, complete all required finals, and obtain certificate of occupancy where required.

-How long does it take to get a building permit in unincorporated Harford County, MD?
+04 How long does it take to get a building permit in unincorporated Harford County, MD?

-What work is exempt from building permits in unincorporated Harford County, MD?
+05 What work is exempt from building permits in unincorporated Harford County, MD?

-How do I schedule a building inspection in unincorporated Harford County, MD?
+06 How do I schedule a building inspection in unincorporated Harford County, MD?

-Inspections can be scheduled via: ePermit Center, 410-638-3366.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Harford County, MD via: ePermit Center, 410-638-3366.
 Requests before 3 p.m. are scheduled for the next business day pending availability; later requests go to the second business work day.
 Approximate time requests may be made between 7:00 and 7:30 a.m. on inspection day..